MichaelMKKelly/LocalDeck-Review/README.md

 J1 - unpopulated 2 pin header for 5v and GND

 Above I mentioned that there are 2 officially supported ways to power the device however with J1 it would be very easy to add your own 5v power supply to the device and soldering directly to the throughhole connections.

+The bundled supply is rated at 3A and theoretically the max of the compnents driving all LEDS to the max could get within striking distancce of that however in testing with all LEDS on it is not that far above an amp 1.15-1.2 was about the max that I saw.
+It can definetly cause problems if you use a supply with a 1A limit so ensure you use a correctly rated supply if not using the stock one. although if you opted to limit or disable the LEDS then you could probably run it on a 1A supply or maybe lees but do so at your own risk. for most people sticking with the stock supply is likely the best option.

 ## Should I buy this device?